vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `data-v-21e5b78`) to elements and compiling `.list-container:hover` to something like `.list-container[data-v-21e5b78]:hover`.

-Lastly, Vue's single-file component styling solution is very flexible.
-Through [vue-loader](https://github.com/vuejs/vue-loader), Vue supports using any preprocessor, post-processor, and even [CSS Modules](http://vue-loader.vuejs.org/en/features/css-modules.html).
-This makes getting your favorite setup running as painless as possible.
+Lastly, the styling in Vue's single-file component's is very flexible.
+Through [vue-loader](https://github.com/vuejs/vue-loader), you can use any preprocessor, post-processor, and even deep integration with [CSS Modules](http://vue-loader.vuejs.org/en/features/css-modules.html) -- all within the `<style>` element.

 ### Scale